-Auto Discovery for VMware vCenter Inventories
+Auto Discovery for VMware vCenter and Hyper-V Inventories

-A VMware vCenter server acts as a central control point for a VMware vSphere datacenter.
+A VMware vCenter server acts as a central control point for a VMware vSphere datacenter while a Hyper-V server.
 It includes ESX hosts, VMs, as well as groupings such as clusters, datacenters, vApps, and resource pools.
 A VMware vCenter server's inventory, system configurations, storage profiles, and performance data can be represented in Uptime Infrastructure Monitor alongside physical systems and network devices.
 When a VMware vCenter is added, all of its resources are detected and can be automatically imported.